ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 ## SOURCE RECORD
 * Each Source Record contains...
-  * an "id" string
+  * a source "id" name string
-  * a "manga" string
+  * a source "manga" name string
-  * a publisher string
+  * a source "publisher" string (for attribution)

 Example Soure Record:
 ```